ReactFinland/site/pages/blog/2020-05-07-rf-2020-online-mini-conf-vol-1.md

 keywords: ["react-finland", "mini-conference"]
 ---

 As discussed in the previous post, [we've moved our workshops and the conference online](/blog/rf-2020-online-workshops/).
-Instead of running it in a standard conference format, we decided to split it over year instead.
+Instead of running it in a standard conference format, we decided to split it over year.

 The first session will take place 28th of May (17:00-21:00 Finnish time) and it's going to be about documentation.
 As a theme it's intriguing given not much attention is given to it although it's often one of the most visible parts of a project.
 Therefore it felt like a great starting point for our conference series.